 BANQUETTE SEATING & UPHOLSTERY.

 All upholstery should be vacuumed regularly.
 Spillages should be dabbed and blotted (not rubbed) with an absorbent dry clean cloth immediately removing all of the spillage.
 Work from the outside inwards to avoid spreading the spillage.
 Avoid placing your upholstery in direct sunlight or near heat sources such as fire and radiators.
 This will fade your upholstery and cause shrinkage and cracks in wooden frames.

 Leather and Faux Leather can occasionally be wiped with a damp, clean cloth and a mild soap and warm water solution.
-Do not use force, allow to dry naturally and buff using a clean, soft, lint free cloth.
+Do not use force, allow drying naturally, and buff using a clean, soft, lint-free cloth.
 DO NOT use polish, saddle soaps or abrasive sprays containing acid or bleaching agents on the leather.
 Note that real leather will naturally wear over time in high traffic areas.

 Fabrics should be cleaned following the individual manufacturer’s instructions provided by Supellex UK at the time of purchase.